Part I - General information applicable to all priority entitlement types

 If the discussions with the hiring organization do not resolve an issue, concerned persons may turn to the PSC for assistance on matters within the PSC's jurisdiction.

-The PSC oversees compliance to the roles and responsibilities stated in the Priority Administration Directive, and will encourage and actively work with organizations and persons with a priority entitlement to address any issues at an early stage.
+The PSC oversees compliance to the roles and responsibilities stated in the Priority Administration Directive and will encourage and actively work with organizations and persons with a priority entitlement to address any issues at an early stage.

 Recourse to the Federal Public Sector Labour Relations and Employment Board

-Persons with a priority entitlement who were assessed in the context of an advertised internal appointment process and who were in the area of selection could be considered by the Federal Public Sector Labour Relations and Employment Board (Board) to be unsuccessful candidates with a right to make a complaint.
+Persons with a priority entitlement who were assessed in the context of an advertised internal appointment process and who were in the area of selection could be considered by the Federal Public Sector Labour Relations and Employment Board (FPSLREB) to be unsuccessful candidates with a right to make a complaint.
 Consequently, in accordance with the PSC Appointment Policy hiring managers have an obligation to provide written notifications to persons with a priority entitlement who were assessed and were in the area of selection in the context of an advertised internal appointment process even if the person with a priority entitlement did not apply within the advertised timeframe.

 Work Force adjustment issues